AlianPeirce/Customer_Appointments_Scheduler/README.md

 ## Usage

- •  AUTHOR: The author of this application is Alian Peirce.
-    CONTACT INFORMATION: The author may be reached at the email apeirc2@wgu.edu .
-    STUDENT APPLICATION VERSION: This is application version 1.0 .
-    DATE: The current date is 08/01/2022.

- •  IDE SPECIFICATIONS: The IDE used for this project is Apache Netbeans 12.6 .
+## Other information
-    JDK SPECIFICATIONS: The version of JDK used is Java SE 17.0.2 .
+* The version of JDK used in this application is Java SE 17.0.2.
-    JAVAFX SPECIFICATIONS: The version of JavaFX used is JavaFX-SDK-17.0.1 .
+* The version of JavaFX used in this application is JavaFX-SDK-17.0.1.

+## Acknowledgements
+* All aspects of this application were created by <a href="https://github.com/AlanoPeirce">Alano Peirce</a>.